guidok91/spark-movies-etl/README.md

 [Avro](https://avro.apache.org/) format is used on `Raw` and [Parquet](https://parquet.apache.org/) on `Standardized` and `Curated`.

 The data pipeline consists on the following jobs:
- - Ingestion task: ingests the dataset from `Raw` into `Standardized`.
+ - Standardize task: ingests the dataset from `Raw` into `Standardized`.
- - Transformation task: consumes the dataset from `Standardized`, performs transformations and business logic, and persists into `Curated`.
+ - Curate task: consumes the dataset from `Standardized`, performs transformations and business logic, and persists into `Curated`.

 The datasets are partitioned by execution date.

-Location of the tables is not provided since it should be specified when creating the databases in the catalog.
+Base location of the catalog tables is not specified since it should be defined when creating the database(s) in the catalog.

 ## Execution instructions
 The repo includes a `Makefile`.
 Please run `make help` to see usage.